-In fact, the condition $V(G^\star)=[1,\ldots,n]$ requires no special care as the vertices of~$G^\star$ can be sorted and renamed.
-We say that $\lambda_G$~is a \emph{canonical labeling} and $G^\star$~is a \emph{canonical form} of~$G$.

-\hide{we allow empty hyperedges: n-hoods of isolated vertices, as in the proof of Theorem~\ref{thm:coconvex}} Recall that a \emph{hypergraph} is a pair $(X,\calH)$, where $X$~is a set of vertices and $\calH$~is a family of subsets of~$X$, called hyperedges.
-We will use the same notation~$\calH$ to denote a hypergraph and its hyperedge set, and similarly to graphs we will write $V(\calH)$ referring to the vertex set~$X$ of a hypergraph~$\calH$.
-A vertex is called \emph{isolated} if it is contained in no hyperedge.
-If $\calH$~has no isolated vertex, then the hypergraph is determined by its hyperedge set and indication of the vertex set is actually not needed. \hide{a vertex~$v$ covered by the only hedge~$\{v\}$ is not isolated!} \emph{Twins in a hypergraph} are two vertices such that every hyperedge contains either both or none of them.
+Recall that a \emph{hypergraph} is a pair $(X,\calH)$, where $X$ is a set of vertices and $\calH$ is a family of subsets of~$X$, called \emph{hyperedges}.
+We will use the same notation~$\calH$ to denote a hypergraph and its hyperedge set and, similarly to graphs, we will write~$V(\calH)$ referring to the vertex set~$X$ of the hypergraph~$\calH$.
+We will allow \emph{multiple hyperedges}; in this case an isomorphism has to respect multiplicities.

-We will sometimes consider edge-colored hypergraphs.
-Specifically, by an \emph{edge-coloring} of a hypergraph~$\calH$ we understand a mapping $c\function\calH C$ of the hyperedge set to a set of colors~$C$.
-An isomorphism from a hypergraph~$\calH$ to a hypergraph~$\calK$ is a bijection $\phi\function{V(\calH)}{V(\calK)}$ such that \begin{itemize} \item $H\in\calH$ iff $\phi(H)\in\calK$ for every $H\subseteq V(\calH)$, and \item $c(H)=c(\phi(H))$ for every $H\in\calH$. \end{itemize} Without loss of generality we can suppose that colors are integer numbers.
-In particular, this allows us to define a hypergraph with \emph{multiple hyperedges} as an edge-colored hypergraph where colors are positive integers; then the color $c(H)\ge1$ of a hyperedge $H\in\calH$ is called the \emph{multiplicity} of~$H$. \hide{ It should be stressed that, speaking of a hypergraph~$\calH$, we will always suppose that $\calH$~is a set rather than a multiset.
-In other words, if hyperedges $A\in\calH$ and $B\in\calH$ are equal as sets, they will be considered \emph{the same} hyperedge (whose multiplicity can be more than 1). }